devowoney/glonet/website/README.md

 To propriety reason, the access to this process is **restricted to identified research partners**.
 If you wish to run GLONET on-demand on EDITO, please [contact us](contact.md).

-### Architecture blueprint

-This section focuses on explaining how GLONET capabilities have been ported to EDITO.

 ## Contact

-For any information about GLONET, you can contact...
+For any information about GLONET, you can contact [glonet@mercator-ocean.eu](mailto:glonet@mercator-ocean.eu).